isaacSennerholt/sudelity/README.md

 2. Coherence Over Control

-> The goal is not to dominate experience, but to sustain shared intelligibility.
+> The goal isn’t to dominate experience, but to sustain shared intelligibility.

 Rather than imposing order or expecting agreement, the Sudelist seeks coherence — a felt clarity in shared environments where differences can coexist without disintegration.
 Control often fractures subtle balances; coherence holds space for multiplicity.
 The ethical actor does not seek to win but to understand the frame within which everyone can meaningfully participate.